ernstki/icsa-listmanager/README.md

-# List management with Python
+# LISTSERV list management with Python

 The `listmanager.py` script included in this repository will extract names and emails from an Excel (OOXML `.xlsx` format) spreadsheet and print them in the